-Directed since this reconversion by Jean Clobert, and now by Michel Loreau since 2018, it currently hosts a team of 70 researchers, technicians, administrative staff and PhD students.
+Directed during this reconversion by Jean Clobert, and now by Michel Loreau since 2018, it currently hosts a team of 70 researchers, technicians, administrative staff and PhD students.

-The station focuses its research on exciting new developments in theoretical and experimental ecology, in particular on the interactions between human societies, biodiversity and ecosystems with a view to contributing to their long-term sustainability.
+The station focuses its research on exciting new developments in theoretical and experimental ecology, in particular on biodiversity, ecosystems and the interactions between human societies with a view to contributing to their long-term sustainability.